alexandertomsovic/pathfindRV2/README.md

 Depth-first Search: a very bad algorithm for pathfinding; does not guarantee shortest path.

 PLEASE NOTE: I am not the originator of this idea, used objects, nor animations.
 Clement Mihailescu, the creator of ALGOEXPERT was the original one to create this project.
-I used his animations and objects to create a more efficient version of his program.
+I used some of his animations, objects, and code to create a more efficient version of his program.
 I left his discord link and original instructions in the program.
 Be sure to check it out!